Frequently-Asked Questions about the Certificate Programs

 If you are a current CUA graduate student, your regular financial aid terms may apply to the work you do in pursuit of a certificate, provided that you complete the certificate at the same time as or before you complete your graduate degree.
 You should, however, both consult the Office of Financial Aid and see your academic adviser in your current department or program to learn more about the relationship of your certificate courses to your current aid package.

-If you are not a current CUA graduate student, you are already eligible for a 50% discount from current CUA tuition rates within your certificate program (see above).
+If you are not a current CUA graduate student, you are already eligible for a special non-standard tuition rate within your certificate program.
 There may also be several other ways for you to fund or partially fund the remainder of the costs for your pursuit of a certificate.
 Your home academic department or program, if you are pursuing a graduate degree at another institution, may have some summer support available for you to take language courses at CUA.
 If your own college or university is part of the Consortium of Universities of the Washington Metropolitan Area or of the Washington Theological Consortium, it may allow you to take some CUA courses as part of an exchange agreement.

 The credit hours you will earn in pursuit of a language certificate are fully accredited university hours, and can be transferred to any school or degree program that will accept all or some of them.
 The Department of Greek and Latin is happy to provide course descriptions and syllabi that will assist other institutions in evaluating your work for a certificate.